-The new Queens Park Sports Centre is positioned as the borough wide public/club use venue.
+- 1.75 The new Queen's Park Sports Centre is positioned as the borough wide public/club use venue.
 It is the only sports hall site which is not only a public sports hall but it is the only venue which is larger than 4 badminton courts.
-It therefore offers full public access/availability and flexibility of uses at the same time of different sports and activities.

-These scale, access and availability benefits/positions the centre as the borough wide venue.
+It therefore offers full public access/availability and flexibility of uses at the same time of different sports and activities. - 1.76 These scale, access and availability benefits/positions the centre as the borough wide venue.
 There could also be a network of a few education based centres providing for community recreation and club use at particular venues.
-All but one of the venues has a 4 badminton court size sports hall.

-As with the swimming pool provision the council is in an emerging new economic environment and there is increasing demand for cost neutral services being provided.
-This brings an element of commercial pricing and programming into the future appraach to facility programming, pricing and delivery.
-Sport England acknowledge the need for sustainable business models being developed in strategic planning for the future.
+All but one of the venues has a 4 badminton court size sports hall. - 1.77 As with the swimming pool provision the council is planning for cost neutral services being provided.
+This brings an element of commercial pricing and programming into the future approach to facility provision, pricing and delivery.
+Sport England acknowledges the need for sustainable business models being developed in strategic planning for the future.